Thorsten-Trinkaus/PapyriAR/doc/docs/user/SetUp.md

 ### Vertical alignment

 Now we want to do the same, but for the vertical alignment.
-Since the scale of the displayed transcript is already aligned with the papyrus, you only need to move both marker up or down simultaneously.
+Since the scale of the displayed transcript is already aligned with the papyrus, you only need to move both markers up or down simultaneously.

 ![horAlign](../../static/img/qrsetup7.gif)